oestrich/ex_venture/docs/admin/events.md

 ## tick

-When a game tick occurs, this event will be triggered.
+When the NPC is started or updated, all `tick` events will receive a UUID.
+Each `tick` event will then calculate a delay based on `wait` + `:random.uniform(chance)`.
+This allows for variability as well as ensuring each event happens only so often.

 ### move